rbafna6507/distrans/src/README.md

-# Distrans Source Code Structure
+# Rift Source Code Structure

-This document provides an overview of the `distrans` codebase organization and module responsibilities.
+This document provides an overview of the `rift` codebase organization and module responsibilities.

 ## Directory Structure